Helping Birds Migrate Safely Through New York City

 Project Safe Flight was started by a few dedicated volunteers in 1997 to work to protect these birds.
 Continuing every year since then, Project Safe Flight's conservation efforts focus on collision prevention, rescuing injured birds and counting those that have perished.
 This work is performed by many diligent and dedicated volunteers.

 During spring and autumn migration periods, volunteers patrol the streets of New York City in search of dead and injured birds that have collided with buildings.
 Injured birds are brought to animal care centers or rehabilitators and are released in the wild after their recovery.
-Dead birds are collected and transferred to the New York State University in Albany.
+Dead birds are collected and transferred to various natural history museums and research institutions.
 All the collected birds (dead or injured) are entered in our database, providing a powerful tool for understanding the geography and dynamics of urban bird collisions.

 Project Safe Flight Injured Warbler